-Volume rendering can be used to render effects like fire, smoke, mist, absorption in glass, and many other effects that cannot be represented by surface meshes alone.
+Volume rendering is used to render various effects that cannot be represented by hard surfaces alone.

 Principled Volume is a physically-based volume shader that can be used to create a wide range of volume materials.
 It supports scattering, absorption and emission in one easy to use node.
 Fire can be rendered with blackbody emission.

 For more control, volume shading components can be manually combined into a custom shader setup.